PhD project: The value of riparian strips for tropical birds and bats

 Tropical forests support over two-thirds of the world’s terrestrial biodiversity yet globally up to half are degraded.
 Increasingly, anthropogenic disturbances have resulted in environments dominated by secondary forests, agricultural mosaics and other human-modified habitats, leading to profound changes in biodiversity.
-Logged forests are increasing considered an important habitat to protect for both ecosystem stability and biodiversity preservation.
+Logged forests are increasingly considered an important habitat to protect, for both ecosystem stability and biodiversity preservation.
 However, the value of logged forests in preserving tropical biodiversity depends on the landscape scale context.
 Understanding how factors such as fragment configuration, fragment shape and size, and distance to continuous forest affects communities is therefore vital for landscape planning in order to maximise biodiversity.

 Simon’s PhD research is focused in Sabah, Malaysian Borneo, part of the oil-palm-producing region of Southeast Asia.
 Here, degraded forest fragments in the broader oil palm landscape are typically on steep slopes or in protected riparian reserves.
 Malaysian law mandates the preservation of 30m riparian buffers along all rivers and streams of greater width than 5m.
 Few studies have examined the role of riparian strips in preserving vertebrate diversity, and most of those in tropical regions have taken place in the Neotropics.
 Simon will address this knowledge gap by investigating the value of riparian strips for birds and bats.